isofinly/itmo-main-repo/README.md

 ![no description for ya](https://cdn.dribbble.com/userupload/3273671/file/original-5966c5710b59b3261a84f54a7bf88c44.jpg)
-# Welcome to My Repos TL;DR
+# Welcome to My Repos

+## Programming course by ITMO University, 1st year studying

-Hi!
+> Hi!
 I'm paw coder so do no judge me, k baka?
-This repo is used to navigate through my itmo related repos.
+This repo is used to
+> navigate through my itmo related repos.
-**That's it.**
+> **That's it.**

 ## Programming